Vegetable oil: Yield

 Typical productivity of some oil crops, measured in tons (t) of oil produced per hectare (ha) of land per year (yr).
 Oil palm is by far the highest yielding crop, capable of producing about 4 tons of palm oil per hectare per year.

 Particular oils

 The following triglyceride vegetable oils account for almost all worldwide production, by volume.
 All are used as both cooking oils and as SVO or to make biodiesel.
 According to the USDA, the total world consumption of major vegetable oils in 2007/08 was:

-Note that these figures include industrial and animal feed use.
-The majority of European rapeseed oil production is used to produce biodiesel, or used directly as fuel in diesel cars which may require modification to heat the oil to reduce its higher viscosity.
+These figures include industrial and animal feed use.
+The majority of European rapeseed oil production is used to produce biodiesel, or used directly as fuel in diesel cars, which may require modification to heat the oil to reduce its higher viscosity.